PicnicSupermarket/dbt-score/README.md

 At scale, with hundreds or thousands of data models, all this metadata can become confusing, disparate, and inconsistent.
 It's hard to enforce good practices and maintain them in continuous integration systems.
-This is where `dbt-score` plays its role: by allowing data teams to programatically define and enforce metadata rules, in an easy and scalable manner.
+This is where `dbt-score` plays its role: by allowing data teams to programmatically define and enforce metadata rules, in an easy and scalable manner.

 ## Documentation